-- 9.1.
-For the purposes of accommodating as many competitors as reasonably possible, competitors may be permitted to compete by invitation at the discretion of the Committee. - 9.2.
+- 4.65.
+For the purposes of accommodating as many competitors as reasonably possible, competitors may be permitted to compete by invitation at the discretion of the Committee. - 4.66.
 Vehicles competing by invitation shall not be eligible for inclusion in the results of any championship class or for championship points but shall be classified separately.
-Award of trophies, if any, shall be at the discretion of the event organizers and/or the Committee. - 9.3.
-A competitor or vehicle which has competed in a championship class previously may not elect to compete by invitation without the written agreement of the Committee or the TC. - 9.4.
+Award of trophies, if any, shall be at the discretion of the event organizers and/or the Committee. - 4.67.
+A competitor or vehicle which has competed in a championship class previously may not elect to compete by invitation without the written agreement of the Committee or the TC. - 4.68.
 In applying their discretion when considering permitting a vehicle to compete by invitation, the Committee shall give due regard to the following: - The performance potential of the vehicle it being a principle for competing by invitation that the potential or proven performance of the vehicle shall not be such that it might be reasonably capable of bettering the prevailing Class B lap record +1 second at the relevant circuit. - Vehicles must conform to the safety requirements, including roll over protection applicable to the series. - Permitted vehicles must comply substantially with the provisions of Vehicle eligibility all classes, General, Seven meter rule, Vehicle dimensions, Drive-train and Other - Departures from the provisions of Vehicle eligibility all classes Engines may be considered save that no injection of nitrous oxide or other performance enhancing additives shall be permitted.
-Unleaded Fuel with a Maximum octane rating of 95 may be used, - octane boosters, or other additives are NOT permitted. - 9.5.
-Vehicles accepted for participation by invitation will be allocated grid positions per series starting grid positions - 9.6.
-Holders of Club (and other) Competition Licenses shall be eligible for invitation and the requirements of MSA Bulletin 46(07) may be waived. - 9.7.
-As might be generally applicable, participants by invitation shall comply with Conduct of series & Events - 9.8.
-Acceptance for participation by invitation in any instance shall not serve to commit and/or bind the Committee to permit participation by invitation in any further or future event and permission to participate by invitation may be withdrawn by the Committee at any time without notice or warning. - 9.9.
+Unleaded Fuel with a Maximum octane rating of 95 must be used, octane boosters, or other additives are NOT permitted. - 4.69.
+Vehicles accepted for participation by invitation will be allocated grid positions per series starting grid positions - 4.70.
+Holders of Club (and other) Competition Licenses shall be eligible for invitation and the requirements of MSA Bulletin 46(07) may be waived. - 4.71.
+As might be generally applicable, participants by invitation shall comply with Conduct of series & Events - 4.72.
+Acceptance for participation by invitation in any instance shall not serve to commit and/or bind the Committee to permit participation by invitation in any further or future event and permission to participate by invitation may be withdrawn by the Committee at any time without notice or warning. - 4.73.
 Participation in Class X by any competitor is limited to a maximum of 3 Events (Race Meetings) after which it is expected that the competitor enter into one of the existing Championship Classes.
-The Race committee may use its own discretion to extend the number of events in the case of non regular racers - 9.10.
+The Race committee may use its own discretion to extend the number of events in the case of non regular racers - 4.74.
 Guidelines and parameters governing eligibility for participation by invitation may be amended or supplemented at any time by issue of a Lotus Challenge Bulletin which shall then be read in conjunction with these regulations.

-10. PROTOTYPE CLASS P ( By invitation of the Race Committee only)
+PROTOTYPE CLASS P (By invitation of the Race Committee only)